Fear of failure holding you back? Here’s how to make a move

 Is failure holding you back right now?

-Is your attention to whether or not you have failed (or might fail) distracting you from getting on with what you actually want and need to do?
+Is your attention to whether you failed (or might fail) distracting you from getting on with what you actually want and need to do?

-Have you considered the role failure plays in your life, and whether that role is what you would choose, if you could choose?
+Have you considered whether the role that failure plays in your life is what you would choose?

-I offer that you can choose the role that failure has in your life
+Choose the role of failure in your life

-Firstly, I believe that failure is not ‘real’, in any tangible sense.
-In my academic circles, we call this a ‘construct’, which means it is only as real as the meaning attached to it.
-As an example, think of time, or race, or words, or money - all of these are constructs made ‘real’ only by the meaning society attaches to them.
+Firstly, I’d like to suggest that failure is not even ‘real’, in any tangible sense.
+Some might even call failure a ‘construct’, which means it is only as real as the meaning attached to it.
+For example, consider time, or race, or money - all of these are constructs made ‘real’ only by the meaning society attaches to them.

-• From a coaching perspective, there is no failure, only feedback.
-That is, all results and behaviours are achievements, regardless of whether the outcomes are desired for a given task or context.
+From a coaching perspective, there is no failure, only feedback.
+In this regard, all results and behaviours are achievements, regardless of whether the outcomes are desired.

-Think of creative endeavours.
-In my own painting practice, every move I make on a substrate is a signpost to get me closer to what feels great.
+Think of creative practice.
+In my own painting practice, every move I make on a substrate is a mark to get me closer to what feels great.
 Unless I make my next mark, I will never get closer to the creation I love.

 Iterate and lower the stakes